dialpad/dialtone/packages/stylelint-plugin-dialtone/docs/rules/no-mixins.md

 # Detects usage of LESS mixins (no-mixins)

-Less mixin usage is one of the primary causes of our extremely slow front end build performance.
-We are attempting to remove as many less mixins as possible and eventually transition to a more modern pure CSS approach.
+LESS mixin usage is one of the primary causes of our extremely slow front end build performance.
+We are attempting to remove as many LESS mixins as possible and eventually transition to a more modern pure CSS approach.

 ## Rule Details